Tsaydil/Duygu_web_app/DuygumWebApp/ClientApp/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+# Deploy to Heroku

+- Ran npm init -y to create package.json file in the root directory.
+This is required for Heroku to recognize the app as a Node.js app.
+- For buildpacks, added nodejs and dotnet buildpacks to the app.
+First, nodejs and then dotnet.